shahadbarkah/FSND/projects/02_trivia_api/starter/backend/README.md

 4. **Key Dependencies**
  - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

- - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
+ - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM.
+It will be used to handle the PostgreSQL database.
 You'll primarily work in app.py and can reference models.py.

- - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.
+ - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension that will be used to handle cross-origin requests from the frontend server.

 ### Database Setup
 With Postgres running, restore a database using the trivia.psql file provided.
-From the backend folder in terminal run:
+From the backend folder in the terminal run:
 ```bash
 psql trivia < trivia.psql
 ```

 ### Running the server

-From within the `./src` directory first ensure you are working using your created virtual environment.
+From within the `./src` directory ensure you are working using your created virtual environment.

 To run the server, execute: